denten-books/plain-text/main.md

 equation.
 There's relatively little space between author, text, and, reader in the traditional model of literary transmission.
 Were I to write these words in front of you, on paper, I would simply pass the page into your hands.
-In receiving this text, you would be fairly certain that no third party meddled in the process of transmission.
-When communicating in this way, it makes quite a bit of sense to talk about notions like "authorial intent" and "fidelity of the original."
-The advent of cheap mechanical reproduction (but for the sake of brevity start at the printing press) introduces a range of instrumentation that mediate between the author and the reader.
-Distance and mediation weakens any notion of fidelity and authorial intent.
-At the very least, we know that editorial practices, publishing markets, and communication technologies introduce an element of noise in the original.
-At worst, long-distance, asynchronous communication is susceptible to "man in the middle" attacks, by which the content of communication is maliciously altered by a third party.
+In receiving this text, you could be fairly certain that no third party meddled in the process of passing the note.
+When communicating in this way, it makes quite a bit of sense to talk about notions like "authorial intent" and "fidelity of the original," because the author and his work occupy contiguous space and time.
+The advent of cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) introduces a range of instrumentation that mediate between the author and the reader.
+Distance, time, and mediation weakens any notion of fidelity and authorial intent.
+At the very least, we know that editorial practices, publishing markets, and communication technologies introduce an element of noise into the original text.
+At worst, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which the content of communication is maliciously altered by a third party [@needham1978].

-Changing material conditions of textual transmission thus reconfigure fundamental literary the critical conceptual apparatus central to literary analysis.
-The death of the author of which Barthes makes sense in the conditions that
+Changing material conditions of textual transmission push against the familiar literary critical conceptual apparatus.
+For example, as mechanical reproduction of print weakens the material basis for authorship attribution, the notion of authorship itself undergoes change.
+That is not to say, again with Barthes, that the author dies.
+Authors continue live and collect royalties from the sale of their works, but the reconfiguration of the authorship function makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
+Massively collaborative writing projects like Wikipedia and procedural narrative generation further erode ideas of authorial production based on personal human agency.

-The aim of microanalysis
-then is to reconstruct the conditions of textuality, by which encoding and decoding--their affect on meaning making and on shared knowledge formation.
+The aim of microanalysis then is to reconstruct the material conditions of textuality, paying sustained attention to the atomic particulars of encoding, transmission, storage, and decoding of text at the sites of its application to the human experience.

 [^ln12-survey]: I can only give anecdotal evidence here, as I often put this question before my graduate students at the beginning of the semester,